rafaelaqfc/Sentiment-Analysis-of-Medication-Reviews-Project/README.md

 10. Under `models` folder, the models `mnbc_model.joblib` and `rfc_model.pkl`;
 11. Uner `app` folder, the model `ensemble_model.pkl`, the model deployed in and API flask app called `app.py`, and the model testing file called `reviews_test_app_with_python.ipynb`.

+## Challenges
+During the execution of this project, many challenges were faced, starting with the dataset.
+As we know, an unbalanced training data can lead a machine learning algorithm to perform bias classifications.
+Thus, since it was not balanced, many strategies had to be employed in order to bounce the training data.

+## Future Goals